saulm314/TwitchChatOffset/README.md

 Otherwise, you will have to specify the full path of where you extracted the `TwitchChatOffset.exe` file every time you use the software.

 Then, open PowerShell and navigate to the directory with your Twitch chat json file (e.g. `cd D:\TwitchDownloader`).
-Then simply run `TwitchChatOffset`, specifying the input file, the output file, the start offset in seconds, and optionally the ending time in seconds.
+Then simply run `TwitchChatOffset` with the `transform` command, specifying the input file, the output file, the optional start offset in seconds, and optionally the ending time in seconds.
 For example, if the input file is `twitchChat.json`, the desired start offset is exactly the 1 hour mark, and the desired end point is exactly the 3 hour mark, then you would run:

 `TwitchChatOffset twitchChat.json twitchChatNew.json --start 3600 --end 10800 --formatting JsonIndented`